lodum/CancerExplorer/README.md

 # CancerExplorer

-## Spatial Cause-Effect Relationships in Cancer Explorer
+## Spatial Cancer Cause-Effect Relationships Explorer

 The project deals with cancer related cause-effect relationships.
 Moreover, which aim is to create a web-based assistance system for the exploration of cause-effect relationships of selected cancer